Home » Our programs » AMIR

 Main activities

-Establish 8 multi-agency working groups, each involving partners, local/regional authorities, policymakers, economic experts, and migrant organizations
+- 8 working groups: Each involving multiple actors such as organizations, local/regional authorities, policymakers, economic sector experts, and migrant organizations.

-Collect 40 promising practices with a focus on job inclusion, housing and financial literacy and develop a report on successful inclusion strategies
+- Collect 40 good practices: Focusing on labor inclusion, housing, and financial literacy, and prepare a report on successful inclusion strategies.

-Design and test a Peer Mentoring Programme for young TCNs
+- Peer Mentoring Program: Design and test a Peer Mentoring Program for young migrants.

-Develop a Training Package for local authorities and service providers in housing, labor market, and financial inclusion
+- Develop a Training Program: Addressed to local authorities and service providers in housing, labor market, and inclusion.

-Engage 30 young TCNs in job inclusion, housing, and financial literacy programs
+- Engage 30 young people: Involve 30 young migrants in labor inclusion, housing, and financial literacy programs.

-Organize 64 capacity-building sessions with at least 25 local authorities, policy makers and service providers
+- Conduct 64 training sessions: With at least 25 local authorities, policymakers, and service providers.

-Create 5 awareness-raising videos and an awareness-raising campaign to raise awareness for the benefits of the inclusion of migrants and educate on the positive impacts of immigration.
+- Awareness campaign: Produce 5 videos and run a campaign to highlight the benefits of migrant inclusion and educate about the positive impacts of migration.

 Expected impact